Nottingham and District Tramways Company: The Steam Tram

-The steam tram engine operated from the Isandula Rd depot into Nottingham and it towed a tramcar - originally horse-drawn - adapted for use behind the tram engine.
+The steam tram engine operated from the Isandula Road depot into Nottingham and it towed a tramcar - originally horse-drawn - adapted for use behind the tram engine.
 William Wilkinson was an ambitions engineer who ran a foundry at Wigan.
 His earliest known experiments with steam trams were in 1881 when he arranged with the Wigan Tramways Company to try out a steam locomotive he had designed for tramways.

 A Wilkinson engine weighed about eleven tons, carried 160 gallons of water and had a bunker capable of carrying nine cubic feet of coke.
 It was a vertical engine with a vertical boiler.
 The cylinders were of small bore and acted upon a crankshaft through which motion was communicated to the four coupled wheels by cog-wheel gears.
 Exhaust steam was not condensed but was superheated in a patent contrivance in the firebox whence it escaped to the atmosphere through the chimney.

 Over 200 Wilkinson engines were built between 1881 and 1886, however, the early popularity of this design outstripped the production capacity of the Wilkinson firm, and other companies manufactured them to the Wilkinson patent.
 Despite their general reliability, they were not as successful as other manufacturers and production practically ceased in 1886.
 A Wilkinson engine cost between £600 and £1,100, and an estimate of the running costs (wages, fuel, water, stores, housing, repairs, maintenance and depreciation over 20 years) is around 6d per mile.

 In 1885 a double deck, top covered, bogie tram had been purchased from Starbucks specifically for operation behind the steam tram.